cyrusimap/cyrus-imapd/docsrc/assets/man-imtest.rst

 .. option:: -c

     Enable challenge prompt callbacks.
-This will cause the OTP mechanism to ask for the the one-time password instead of the secret pass-phrase (library generates the correct response).
+This will cause the OTP mechanism to ask for the one-time password instead of the secret pass-phrase (library generates the correct response).

 .. option:: -i